maumss/file-type-plugin/README.md

 # File Type Plugin

-Display the type of file plugin for `NetBeans IDE 8.2+`.
+Display the type of a file plugin for `NetBeans IDE 8.2+`.

 ## Feature